hydropandas.io package

 • stn (int) – station number.

-• stations (pandas DataFrame) – DataFrame with the station metadata.
+• stations (pandas DataFrame or None) – DataFrame with the station metadata.

 Returns